Swiss Chard

 Care

 Chard likes rich soil.
 Side dress with compost or fertilize for good leaf production.
 Keep the soil moist but not soggy.
-Use mulch to help retain soil moisture and to suppress weeds.
+Use mulch to help retain soil moisture and suppress weeds.

 Harvest